-8. Website had errors/crashes
+8. The website had errors/crashes

 The rest of these cart abandonment causes do not rank in the impact study performed by Statista.

 However, that doesn’t mean that these issues should be ignored.
-Website errors, crashes, and load times are major deterrents to completing a purchase and contribute to a sense of insecurity on the site.
+Website errors/crashes and load times are major deterrents to completing a purchase and contribute to a sense of insecurity on the site.

 Focusing on the customer experience is paramount.

-Make sure that you are regularly going through your site, from homepage to checkout, ensuring that your site is still up to date and there are no issues.
+Make sure that you are regularly going through your site, from the homepage to checkout, ensuring that your site is still up to date and there are no issues.